hemiaocui/Kaggle-project-titled-Elo-Merchant-Category-Recommendation/README.md

 Elo, one of the largest payment brands in Brazil, has built partnerships with merchants in order to offer promotions or discounts to cardholders.
-This project is to understand whether Elo is effectively deliverying right product to customer by developing algorithm to predict card loyalty.
+This project is to understand whether Elo is effectively deliverying product to individual customer by developing algorithm to predict card loyalty.

 Outcome of this project:
 •	Performed data wrangling on >3GB Elo card transaction data using AWS EC2 and engineered >100 new features